 Dr. Cober's Take:

 I have a lot to say about open inguinal hernia repairs.
 I hear many surgeons comment about how the new laparoscopic techniques are much better and less painful.
 But I question if we are talking about the same open operation.
 While I agree there is a place for laparoscopic and robotic repairs, I believe that open repairs are excellent.
 When done using careful technique, the post-op pain is similar, and any differences are even more negligible with the use of exparel (long-acting local anesthetic).
-Furthermore the risk of major complications from open hernia repair is extremely low and I consider it to be most often the best balance of safety and reliability.
+Furthermore the risk of major complications from open hernia repair is extremely low and I consider it to be very often the best balance of safety and reliability.

 Dr. Cober's Technical Tips To Reduce Pain: